JSsquare/calppucino/README.md

 ## How To Add Collection and Relation
-- models folder will have all the  Schema
+- /models folder will have all the  Schema defined
-- /api folder has the api endpoints
+- /api folder has the api endpoints to get and POST
+- Look at the Scheme to find out how to add records using Postman